noahjb/novi_cd_test/instructions/branch2.md

 `$http` is a core Angular service that comes with helper functions that facilitate communication with HTTP servers. `$http` takes a single argument - a configuration object - that is used to generate an HTTP request and it returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 A promise is an object that represents an operation that hasn't completed yet, but is expected in the future.
 Because the HTTP request is Asyncronous, we use a Promise to associate handlers with the eventual success or failure of this HTTP request.

-- [ ] Send an HTTP request to the server to gather all of the todos in the database.
-In `mainController`, make an HTTP GET request:
+To do this, we need to send an HTTP request to the server to gather all of the todos in the database.
+In `mainController`, let's make an HTTP GET request:

     $http({
       method: 'GET',
       url: '/api/todos'
     }).then(function successCallback(response){
       // Called asyncronously when the response is available, if no error }, function errorCallback(response){
       // Called asyncronously if an error occurs or the server returns
       // a response with an error status
     });

 After the HTTP request is made, we use the `.then(...)` method to handle the next steps.
 It takes a success function and an error function.
 ONE of these will be invoked based on the status of the HTTP request.

 On a successful `GET` request to the `/api/todos` route, we'll expect the response to contain an object that has all of the todos that exist in the database.
 We need to store this response object on the `$scope`.
 We also need to add some basic error handling in case the `GET` request is a failure.

-- [ ] Within the successCallback, store the `response.data` onto the `$scope`.
+Let's do the following things.
+Within the successCallback, store the `response.data` onto the `$scope`.
 Within the errorCallback, log the error to the console.

     function successCallback(response){
        $scope.todos = response.data;
        console.log("received data from the server:", response);
     }, function errorCallback(response){
       console.log("received an error from the server:", error);
     });

 ### Status Check